lawanin/nih_funding/read_me.txt

 more correction of manual discrepancies would be needed.
 -Do similarly for NSF funding.
 -Should other organizational units/departments outside of medical schools be added?
+Feedback on method from BCMP chair pointed out that these were also competitors.

 NOTES
 schools in AAMC, no Basic Science Departments, i.e. not in Department List: